RaifCoonjah/cool404page/README.md

 - > What's coming in future updates?

 - ✅ A dark mode.
 (Has been implemented in the lastest update, check release page!)
-- ✅ A switch to go from Day Light to Dark Light.
-(Has been implemented in the lastest update, check release page!)
+- A switch to go from Day Light to Dark Light.
 - Live Search based on xml.
 - More Designs and Colors, from Ferarri red to Banana yellow!
 - Add icons in the buttons.